List of television series canceled before airing an episode: T

-American version of the cult British show of the same name, hosted by Adam Carolla, Tanner Foust and Eric Stromer, was announced in mid-June by NBC to premiere as a midseason replacement in 2009.
+An American version of the cult British show of the same name, hosted by Adam Carolla, Tanner Foust,and Eric Stromer, was announced in mid-June by NBC to premiere as a midseason replacement in 2009.
 Although studio segments which were taped on July 26 for the pilot were generally favorably reviewed (hewing close to the UK version's format), NBC reversed its decision in December, citing the failure of Knight Rider.
 The show was picked up by History in 2010, with Rutledge Wood and Adam Ferrara replacing Stromer and Carolla respectively.